oscarfonts/mapbox-gl-cordova-offline/README.md

 # Offline vector maps in Cordova using Mapbox GL JS

-A mapbox-gl-js build capable of reading local mbtiles files in cordova.
+A mapbox-gl-js build capable of reading local mbtiles in cordova.
 Tested on Android, and (to a lesser extent) on iOS.

 ## Run example application

 ```
+npm install
 cordova platform add android
 cordova run android
 ```

 ```
+npm install
 cordova platform add ios
 cordova run ios
 ```